staking-foundation/docs/docs/51-proposals.md

 That's what the Diva DAO is for!
 On-chain code is executed by Ethereum in a resilient and decentralized way.

-**Remember, only delegated DIVA token holders can vote!** Delegated token holders are tasked with the goal of shaping the protocol and increasing its utility, resiliency, and decentralization - Ultimately, the DAO is tasked with making the Diva Staking Protocol better.
+**Remember, you can only become a DAO member by delegating your DIVA tokens!** Delegated token holders are tasked with the goal of shaping the protocol and increasing its utility, resiliency, and decentralization - Ultimately, the DAO is tasked with making the Diva Staking Protocol better.

 ### Three Types of Proposals